 And the first person to pick up on this was John Zogby.

-This is a while ago.
+This was a while ago.

-I told you about it, 20% approval rating plus in the black community.
+20% approval rating plus in the black community.

-Now, we're looking at, if you look at the real clear politics op-ed, they noted that black Americans are beginning to say things like the Democrats just want our votes, not our babies.
+Now, we're looking at, if you look at the Real Clear Politics op-ed, they noted that black Americans are beginning to say things like the Democrats just want our votes, not our babies.

 The Democrats don't care about our children getting a good education while they send their own kids to private school.